Shake off Presentation Nerves

-Maybe it’s good, because it keeps us on our toes and forces us to be cognizant of the first impressions we’re making.
-Still, we do need to keep it check so that it remains “good energy” and doesn’t become debilitating.
+Maybe it’s good because it keeps us on our toes and forces us to be cognizant of the first impressions we’re making.
+Still, we do need to keep it in check so that it remains “good energy” and doesn’t become debilitating.

-Sean Gobeil, a Senior Training Specialist from Ontario, Canada posted a question on Linked-IN that got to the heart of this question: “What is your #1 tip fro trainers to shake off nervousness during a presentation?”
+Sean Gobeil, a Senior Training Specialist from Ontario, Canada posted a question on Linked-In that got to the heart of this question: “What is your #1 tip for trainers to shake off nervousness during a presentation?”

 Here are some of the most “liked” suggestions:

 - Be prepared.
 Know your material.
 Rehearse!

 - Find a friendly audience member, establish eye contact, and exchange smiles. ~ Bonnie James